nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning/getting-started-mig.md

 The available MIG geometries supported by each GPU model are defined in a ConfigMap, which by default contains with the supported geometries of the most popular GPU models.
-You can override or extend the values of this ConfigMap by editing the field `nos-gpu-partitioner.knownMigGeometries` of the [installation chart](../helm-charts/nos/README.md).
+You can override or extend the values of this ConfigMap by editing the field `gpuPartitioner.knownMigGeometries` of the [installation chart](../helm-charts/nos/README.md).

 ## Create pods requesting MIG resources